 Your dog may be scratching at their ears more due to extra wax in their ear canals.
 If you take a look inside your dog’s ears and notice more earwax than usual, you’ll need to determine what’s causing it.
 Allergies, infections, and ear mites are all common causes of excess ear wax, so make sure to give your vet a call to see if your pet needs to be evaluated.
 Once the underlying cause is treated, your vet will help you develop a regular ear cleaning regime for your pup to prevent future irritations.

 Once the reason behind your pup’s itchy ears has been diagnosed, your veterinarian will prescribe the proper treatment.

-- Ear polyps can usually be diagnosed with an otoscope, but some cases that are far back in the ear canal may require sedation and an MRI or CT scan.
+- Polyps.
+Ear polyps can usually be diagnosed with an otoscope, but some cases that are far back in the ear canal may require sedation and an MRI or CT scan.
 The most effective way to treat aural masses is to remove it surgically.

-- For ear infections, your veterinarian may want to take an ear discharge sample to search for bacteria, parasites or yeast.
+- Infections.
+For ear infections, your veterinarian may want to take an ear discharge sample to search for bacteria, parasites or yeast.
 They will give your dog a thorough ear cleaning using a medicated cleaning solution.
 Your vet may also prescribe an ear cleaner, ear drops, or a topical medication for you to use at home.
 In severe cases, your vet may prescribe oral antibiotics and anti-inflammatory medications.